 Here is an overview of the SQ3R Method:

-The first step is survey or skim.
-Resist the temptation to immediately start reading the material and instead first go through a chapter and note the headings, sub-headings and other outstanding features such as figures, tables, margin notes, and summary paragraphs.
-This survey step typically only takes 3-5 minutes, and it provides an outline or framework for what will be presented.
+Resist the temptation to start reading immediately.
+Instead, first survey or skim through the material.
+Note the headings, sub-headings and other outstanding features such as figures, tables, margin notes, and summary paragraphs.
+This typically only takes 3-5 minutes, and it prepares your mind for learning by providing an outline or framework for what will be presented.

-Generating questions about the content that you are reading is a form of inquiry-based learning.
-In this step, you should identify ideas and formulate questions about the content of the chapter.
-For example, convert headings and sub-headings into questions, and then look for answers in the content of the text.
+Generating questions about the material that you are studying is a form of inquiry-based learning.
+As your survey the text, identify ideas and ask questions about the content of the chapter.
+Convert headings and sub-headings into questions.
 Other more general questions may also be formulated:

 - What is this chapter about?